begmuhommet/low-ops-docs/docs/application/development/build.md

 # Build Management

-This document provides instructions on how to access and understand the "Build" tab in your Mendix applications.
+This document provides instructions on how to access and understand the "Build" tab.

 ## Overview